 410.632 - Emerging Infectious Diseases

 This course focuses on emerging infectious diseases from many different perspectives.
-The maladies addressed range from diseases that have reappeared in altered genetic forms, such as the influenza virus and the West Nile virus, to the lethal hemorrhagic fever caused by the Ebola virus.
-Also discussed is the threat of recombinant and ancient infectious agents such as Bacillus anthracis, causative agent of anthrax, which can be used in biological warfare weapons.
+The maladies addressed range from diseases that have reappeared in altered genetic forms, such as the influenza virus and West Nile virus, to the lethal hemorrhagic fever caused by the Ebola virus.
+Also discussed is the threat of recombinant and ancient infectious agents, such as Bacillus anthracis, causative agent of anthrax, which ca be used in biological warfare weapons.
 Opinions from noted scientists and leaders concerning emerging diseases and the prospects for battling them successfully provide scientific and social perspective.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, 410.603 Advanced Cell Biology I.

 410.633 - Introduction to Bioinformatics

-Retrieval and analysis of electronic information are essential in today's research environment.
 This course explores the theory and practice of biological database searching and analysis.
-In particular, students are introduced to integrated systems where a variety of data sources are connected through World Wide Web access.
+In particular, students are introduced to integrated systems where a variety of data sources are connected through internet access.
 Information retrieval and interpretation are discussed, and many practical examples in a computer laboratory setting enable students to improve their data mining skills.
-Methods included in the course are searching the biomedical literature, sequence homology searching and multiple alignment, protein sequence motif analysis, and several genome analytical methods.
-Classes are held in a computer laboratory.
-Acquaintance with computers is required.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology
+Methods included in the course are searching the biomedical literature, sequence homology searching and multiple alignment, phylogeny, gene prediction, protein sequence motif analysis and secondary structure prediction, and several genome browsing methods.
+Introductory analysis using the R programming language is introduced.
+Computer access is required.
+Prerequisites: 410.601 Biochemistry.
+Corequisite: 410.602 Molecular Biology.

 410.634 - Practical Computer Concepts for Bioinformatics

 This course introduces students with a background in the life sciences to the basic computing concepts of the UNIX operating system, relational databases, structured programming, object-oriented programming, and the Internet.
-Included is an introduction to SQL and the Perl scripting language.
+Included is an introduction to SQL and the Pythonl scripting language.
 The course emphasizes relevance to molecular biology and bioinformatics.
 It is intended for students with no computer programming background but with a solid knowledge of molecular biology.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology.

 410.635 - Bioinformatics:Tools for Genome Analysis

-Several large-scale DNA sequencing efforts have resulted in megabase amounts of DNA sequences being deposited in public databases.
-As such, the sequences are of less use than those sequences that are fully annotated.
-Assigning annotations such as exon boundaries, repeat regions, and other biologically relevant information accurately in the feature tables of these sequences requires a significant amount of human intervention.
+Large-scale DNA sequencing efforts have resulted in increasingly large numbers of DNA sequences being deposited in public databases.
+Assigning annotations, such as exon boundaries, repeat regions, and other biologically relevant information, accurately in the feature tables of these sequences requires a significant amount of human intervention.
 This course instructs students on computer analytical methods for gene identification, promoter analysis, and introductory gene expression analysis using software methods.
 Additionally, students are introduced to comparative genomics and proteomic analysis methods.
 Students will become proficient in annotating large genomic DNA sequences.
+This course covers customizing genome browsers with novel data.
+Next-generation sequence analysis is covered, through sequence quality control and assembly and analysis of ChIP-seq and RNA-seq data.
 Students complete two large sequence analysis projects during the course.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.633 Introduction to Bioinformatics; or all Bioinformatics core courses
+Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.633 Introduction to Bioinformatics or equivalent.

 410.636 - Biology Of HIV & AIDS

-This course includes an overview of the biology and life cycle of the immunodeficiency virus, including the simian viruses (SIVs).
+This course includes an overview of the biology and life cycle of the immunodeficiency virus, including the simian viruses.
 Specific areas of HIV immunopathogenesis are emphasized, to include HIV diagnosis, HIV-induced immune dysfunction, and therapeutic breakthroughs in the treatment of HIV-1 disease.
 Students become familiarized with current methods in biotechnology that have advanced our understanding of the biology of retroviruses.
 Special topics include international genetic variation (subtypes and clades), HIV vaccine development, and global economic impact.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, 410.603 Advanced Cell Biology I.

 410.638 - Cancer Biology